manuasir/snapmatic-converter/README.md

 ### Description

-It will scan for Snapmatic images in the source directory, and then it will convert them into JPEG format and will locate them into the destination source.
+Scan for Snapmatic images in a source directory, convert them into JPEG format and place them into the destination source.

 ### Installation